Waste education

 Reuse - Create a mini hothouse for seeds

-Not sure what to do with those left over berry or vegetable punnets?
+Not sure what to do with those leftover fruit and veg punnets?
 Perhaps you’ve got a plastic storage container not in use?
 You can even use plastic bottles for this activity.

-Any plastic container can be turned into a mini hot house for speeding up seed germination and it is great for colder months.
-This list has lots of great creative reuse ideas to get your garden sprouting.
+Any plastic container can be turned into a mini hothouse for speeding up seed germination (great for the colder months!).
+This list has lots of creative re-use ideas to get your garden sprouting.

 Reuse - Make an insect or bee hotel

-A healthy garden has an ecosystem full of different insects.
-Help them find a home in your garden by collecting items and building them a hotel.
+A healthy garden has a varied ecosystem.
+Help bugs find a home in your garden by building a bug hotel made out of items found around your home and garden.

-The hotel can be as big or small as you’d like, using things from the garden, recyclables or waste.
-This tutorial shows making a large insect hotel but you may want to smart smaller like some of the examples in this guide
+The hotel can be as big or as small as you’d like.
+This tutorial shows how to make a large insect hotel, but you may want to start smaller like in this guide

 These are just a few suggestions to get you started.
 The internet is full of great blogs, videos and how-to-guides.
 Get creative and have fun with repurposing waste!